Hokkaido Ramen Santouka, TriNoma (Eat)

 A restaurant in TriNoma frequented by diners.

-Meanwhile, I ordered Shin Aji Ramen Tsukemen (P360).
-It is a cold noodle with hot dipping sauce in Shoyu flavor (P360).
-I’ve heard about this dish before when I went to Mitsuyado Sei-Men.
-Derek saw me dipping the noodles in the sauce.
-He suggested that I put the sauce in the noodles instead to make my life easier.
+I had heard about this dish before when I visited Mitsuyado Sei-Men.
+As I was dipping my noodles into the sauce, Derek suggested that I simply pour the sauce over the noodles to make things easier.
 Lol!
-He had a point, but I think we really should follow the Japanese way of eating it.
-After all, there’s probably a good reason why it’s eaten the way it is.
+He had a point, but I believe we should stick to the traditional Japanese way of eating it.
+After all, there’s probably a good reason why it’s meant to be enjoyed that way.

 Tsukemen is served at this restaurant in TriNoma

-I forgot how the taste of our food differed from one another because it happened a month ago.
-I could only provide you a photo of it, so please bear with me.
+I can’t quite recall how our food tasted differently from one another since it happened about a month ago.
+I can only provide you with a photo, so please bear with me.

 Serving: 5/5